Robert Zieger: Children

 Zieger had one child, who he named after himself.
 A Michigan native, Robert attended the University of Michigan in Ann Arbor, and after a foray into social work, received his M.A.T. from Duke University.
 In the course of his career, he has taught a range of social studies courses in the United States, Pakistan, Myanmar, Indonesia, the D.R.
 Congo, and Bolivia.
-Robert Zieger has a wife and a eleven year old daughter, Persephone Zieger.
-Robert currently now teaches Social Studies and Psychology in Dunecrest American School, Dubai.
+Robert Zieger currently teaches Social Studies and Psychology at Dunecrest American School, Dubai.